over-studio/softuni-programming-basics-with-csharp/README.md

-# Softuni - Programming Basics With C#
+# SoftUni - Programming Basics With C#
 SoftUni - Programming Basics with C#